-I time my work and charge by the hour, in 15 min increments.
+I time all my work and for most projects I charge by the hour.

-Alternatively, if you would prefer, we can agree a set fee or page rate for the project, please contact me to discuss.
+Alternatively, we can agree a set project fee, please contact me to discuss.

 Expenses, face-to-face meetings, travel and print costs are charged in addition to hourly rate.